Subway (restaurant): Franchise relations

-Footlong trademark disputes
+Trademark disputes

 On January 31, 2011, Subway lawyer Valerie Pochron wrote to Casey's General Stores, a chain of Iowa-based convenience stores, demanding that the small chain cease using the term "footlong" in advertisements for its 12-inch sandwiches.
-Subway threatened to sue.
-Consequently, in February 2011, Casey's General Stores Inc. filed a petition in a U.S. District Court in Des Moines, seeking a legal declaration that the word "footlong" does not violate Subway's rights.
-Casey's further sought a declaration that the word "footlong" is a generic description of a sandwich measuring one foot.
+Casey's General Stores Inc. filed a petition seeking a legal declaration that the word "footlong" is generic.
 Before serving its complaint on Subway, Casey's voluntarily dismissed its action, ending the litigation.

 Subway's trademark application for "footlong" has yet to be approved by the federal government.
-Subway has attempted to register it with the United States Patent and Trademark Office twice.
-It filed on November 8, 2007, and June 4, 2009.
-Both filings have been abandoned, on November 20, 2013, and August 21, 2014, respectively.
-Yum Brands (KFC, Pizza Hut, Taco Bell, and non-Canadian A&W locations), Long John Silver's, and other competitors opposed the applications.
+Subway has abandoned two attempts to register it with the United States Patent and Trademark Office twice.